Grand Canyon Railway 29: Construction and revenue service

-By that time, the B-4 locomotives were replaced by three larger Baldwin-built 2-8-0's in the hill-climbing ore train assignments.
-The LS&I primarily reassigned the B-4's to switching at ore mines and to steam shovel operations.
+By that time, the B-4 locomotives were replaced by three larger Baldwin-built SC-1 class 2-8-0s in the hill-climbing ore train assignments.
+The LS&I primarily reassigned the B-4s to switching at ore mines and to steam shovel operations.
 In 1924, the LS&I merged with the Munising, Marquette and Southeastern Railway (MM&SE) and reorganized as the Lake Superior and Ishpeming Railroad.
-Almost all locomotives retained by the company were renumbered, with No. 14 being renumbered to 29.
+Almost all locomotives retained by the company were renumbered, with No. 14 being renumbered to 29, while Nos.
+15 and 16 became Nos.
+27 and 28, respectively, and the B-4s were reclassified as C-3s.
 (Note: The No. 14 became assigned to an MK-1 class 2-8-2 locomotive.)
 The following year, in 1925, No. 29 was moved to the LS&I's Presque Isle locomotive shops to be extensively rebuilt and modified.

-The boiler received a feedwater heater and a wider firebox with thermic syphons, the cylinders were replaced with superheated 23x30 in cylinders, and No. 29 was reclassified as an SC-3.
+The boiler received a feedwater heater and a wider firebox with thermic syphons; the cylinders were replaced with superheated 23x30 in cylinders; and No. 29 was reclassified as an SC-3, becoming the sole example of the railroad's class name.
 No. 29 was subsequently reassigned again to pull local freight trains between Marquette and Munising.
-In 1934, the locomotive was modified with a tender booster that was previously applied to LS&I SC-1 class No. 32—when activated, the booster would upgrade No. 29's tractive effort to 59,825 lbf.
+In 1934, the locomotive was modified with a tender booster that was previously applied to LS&I SC-1 No. 32—when activated, the booster would upgrade No. 29's tractive effort to 59,825 lbf.
 Afterward, the LS&I further reassigned the SC-3 to pull loaded iron ore trains and mixed freight trains.
 During and after World War II, No. 29 was stationed to work throughout the Ishpeming area, until it was retired in 1956.
-Shortly thereafter, it was stored inside a roundhouse in Marquette, but by 1958, No. 29 was in outdoor storage on a siding in Marquette, alongside other retired LS&I steam locomotives.
+Nos.
+27 and 28 were both scrapped that same year.
+No. 29 was then stored inside a roundhouse in Marquette and used to thaw frozen iron ore, but by 1958, No. 29 was in outdoor storage on a siding in Marquette, alongside other retired LS&I steam locomotives.

 Retirement

-In 1963, No. 29 was one of eleven LS&I 2-8-0 locomotives to be purchased by the newly-formed Marquette and Huron Mountain (M&HM) tourist railroad.
+In 1963, No. 29 was one of eleven LS&I 2-8-0s to be purchased by the newly-formed Marquette and Huron Mountain (M&HM) tourist railroad.
 Under M&HM ownership, the SC-3 continued to be stored while the railroad only used three other locomotives for their operations.
 Later, in 1984, the M&HM's owner died, and all of the equipment the railroad owned by that time was sold at an auction on January 14, 1985.
 During the auction, No. 29 was purchased by Steve Mattox of Council Bluffs, Iowa, and he subsequently arranged for the locomotive to be stored at the Mid-Continent Railway Museum (MCRY) in North Freedom, Wisconsin.